-The following are significant management judgements in applying the accounting policies of the Group that have the most significant effect on the unaudited interim consolidated financial statements.
+The following are significant management judgements in applying the accounting policies of the Group that have the most significant effect on the condensed unaudited interim consolidated financial statements.

 - Recognition of contract revenues. - Determining when to recognize revenues from after-sales services requires an understanding of the customer's use of the related products, historical experience and knowledge of the market.
-Recognizing contract revenue also requires significant judgment in determining milestones, actual work performed and the estimated costs to complete the work.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2011 and 2010
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)

-(Unaudited)